christoperisiderio/SMTProtocol-Keystrokes-Listener-V1/README.md

 # SMTProtocol-Keystrokes Listener-V1
 This project consists of two main components: a C program (main.c) that logs keystrokes and a Python script (SendEmail.pyw) that periodically emails the log file and a screenshot.

-This project consists of two main components: a C program (main.c) that logs keystrokes and a Python script (SendEmail.pyw) that periodically emails the log file and a screenshot.

 # Table of Contents
 1. Overview
 2. Files